Bear |

 I came home on leave in the summer of 1962, using MATS flights.
 I got bumped off a flight at Midway on the way to the states, so I got to spend about a day and a half greeting Gooney-Birds while I waited for the next aircraft going my way.
 The return flight was no problem and I returned to duty in August of ‘62 ready to finish out the year.

-into the new Barracks Hibachi or Higumi Hall, whatever it was called.
-They
+we moved into the new Barracks Hibachi or Higumi Hall, whatever it was called.

-altered out address at that time.
-We became the 11 USASA Operations Company… The
+They altered out address at that time.
+We became the 11 USASA Operations

-DiddyBoppers were in the 12th USASA Operations Company and the other MOS’s
+Company… The DiddyBoppers were in the 12th USASA Operations Company and the

-seemed to be divided between the two.
-LT John Gordy was our CO and the First Sgt
+other MOS’s seemed to be divided between the two.
+LT John Gordy was our CO and

-by the side of the road…broken again !
+Dodge as sat by the side of the road…broken again

 Anyone remember P.I.P.
 Alerts?
 When we would draw our weapons from the Arms Room and load onto trucks and buses to ride out to Operations and form a defensive perimeter around the place.
 My one memory of those events was of a fellow on Trick One, George Peddy.
 George was a slight fellow.
 He must have weighed less than 120 pounds and about 5ft 5 or so.
 All of the bigger guys carried carbines or pistols or even M1’s, then there was George, the guy assigned to carry the Browning 30 caliber machine gun.
 We never did know who was supposed to carry the tripod for George’s gun… as far as we knew it remained in the Arms Room for each ‘Alert’.
 So if George was going to fire that heavy S O B, he would have had to John Wayne the thing, and he could barely lift it!